SunsetFi/suntime-js/README.md

 - Class syntax
 - Date
 - Regex
-- for-of
+- Iterator.return calls

 ## Test262 coverage

 This project is slowly working its way through the [Test262](https://github.com/tc39/test262) suite of JavaScript tests in order to ensure compliance with the spec.

-Currently, around 3900 tests are passing, or about 17%.
+Currently, around 4200 tests are passing, or about 18%.
 Further work is ongoing in this area.

 ## Quick Usage (native JS interop)